-After unveiling the almighty Waza Amp back at NAMM, Boss has followed up with the Katana range, which the company claims will deliver "class-defying tone, touch response, and presence".
+After unveiling the almighty Waza Amp back at NAMM, Boss has followed up with the Katana range of guitar amps, which the company claims will deliver "class-defying tone, touch response, and presence".

 Made up of three affordable combos - the Katana-50 (£169/€199), Katana-100 (£249/€499) and Katana-100/212 (£409/€499) - and the 100W Katana-Head (£329/€399), each amp boasts five channels and 55 built-in effects, plus Power Control to lower the various wattages and replicate tones at a range of volume levels.

 The five channels span clean, crunch and lead, while adopting the high-gain Brown channel from the £2k+ Waza Amp and adding an acoustic setting for electro-acoustics.